Established in 1901, Basalt is a small mountain town in the Roaring Fork Valley. It’s located about 18 miles northwest of Aspen at 6,611 feet.

 Ruedi Reservoir – Although closed in the winter, Ruedi Reservoir attracts recreationalists the rest of the year.
 The boating and fishing are great on the 1000-acre reservoir.
 There are also campgrounds by the lake.

 Biking – There are dozens of outstanding mountain bike trails in the region.
 Plus Snowmass offers lift-accessed downhill mountain biking within 15 miles of town.

-Camping – Basalt is the gateway to Reudi Reservoir.
+Camping – Basalt is the gateway to Ruedi Reservoir.
 There is both dispersed camping and campgrounds back there.

-Read about Camping near Aspen, Snowmass Village, and Basalt.
+Read about Camping near Basalt, Snowmass and Aspen.

 Fishing – The Frying Pan River passes through known town, providing year round fishing.
 It’s a Gold Medal trout waters so the quality is great.
 There’s also Ruedi Reservoir, which offers boating to the mix.